peterhinch/micropython-samples/encoders/ENCODERS.md

 required to track these exactly, for example triggering a callback on each "click", the
 [asynchronous driver](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/DRIVERS.md#6-quadrature-encoders)
 with a division ratio of 4.
-Rate limiting is essential.
-Testing with a mechanical encoder with Schmitt trigger preconditioning (see below) produced good results with tracking maintained exactly.
 Some encoders, described as "half step", have two detents per revolution.
 These can be handled by setting `div=2` on this driver.

 It is almost certainly impossible to provide exact tracking on platforms which support only soft IRQ's because garbage collection results in interrupt latency which exceeds the time between edges from the encoder.
+On platforms with SPIRAM GC can take hundreds of ms.

 # 8. Preconditioning and rate limiting